nasavbailey/DI-flux-ratio-plot/README.md

   - Optimistic: predictions assume instrumental and spacecraft performance close to optimal

-  - Conservative: predictions assume instrumental and spacecraft performance model uncertainty factors with current best estimates from the Roman Coronagraph Instrument team
+  - Conservative: predictions with additional instrumental and spacecraft performance model uncertainty factors

 * Obsolete requirements (Phase B) are available for reference only